Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Technical Details

 Here, $m$ is the total number of robot links and $\epsilon$ is a scalar value that signifies the cutoff distance between collision and non-collision.
 For both self- and environment collision, we set $\epsilon$ as 0.02.

-To detect the worker's body positions for collision avoidance, we use the open-source OpenPose\cite{openpose} system to detect human body poses from RGB images.
-Human body poses are represented in 25 key-points in the RGB image.
-We map the key-points to 3D using depth data.
-Since the depth data can be noisy, we use a median filter to get smooth and stable body key-points.
-With these stable 3D key-points, we wrap body part with convex hull spaces (e.g., spheres, cuboids) for robot collision avoidance.
+To detect the worker's body positions for collision avoidance, we use the open-source OpenPose\cite{openpose} system to extract human body poses from RGB images.
+Human body poses are represented as 25 keypoints in the RGB image, which we then map to 3D using depth data.
+Since the depth data can be noisy, we use a median filter to get smooth and stable body keypoints.
+With these stable 3D keypoints, we create convex hull spaces (e.g., spheres, cuboids) around body parts for robot collision avoidance.
 The body parts are also visualized in the 3D view panel in the front-end interface.

-To detect dynamic object positions, we use AR tags \cite{Malyuta2019} to detect the poses of dynamic objects in the environment.
-In future system, the AR tags can be replaced by some vision-based pose estimation technologies (e.g., SSD-6D \cite{kehl2017ssd}).
+To detect dynamic object positions, we use AR tags \cite{Malyuta2019} to identify the poses of dynamic objects in the environment.
+In future iterations, other vision-based pose estimation technologies (e.g., SSD-6D \cite{kehl2017ssd}) could replace the AR tags.